-- 8.1 The Publisher and the Guild agree that vacation will be accrued at the following rate: - (a) Regular full-time employees shall earn .0577 hours of vacation time for each hour of straight time paid, up to a maximum of three (3) weeks per year during the first five (5) years of service. - (b) Regular full-time employees shall earn 0.0769 hours of vacation for each hour of straight time paid, up to a maximum of four (4) weeks per year during the sixth and subsequent years of service. - (c) Regular part-time and on-call employees working in the Editorial Department of the Publisher prior to May 18, 1990 shall receive vacation credit on a pro rata basis.
-Regular part-time and on-call employees hired to work in the Editorial Department of the Publisher on or after May 18, 1990 shall not receive vacation credit. - (d) Employees may take vacation as it is earned. - 8.2 Vacation credit shall begin with the date of employment.
+- 8.1 The Publisher and the Guild agree that vacation will be accrued at the following rate: - (a) Regular full-time employees shall earn .0577 hours of vacation time for each hour of straight time paid, up to a maximum of three (3) weeks per year during the first four (4) years of service. - (b) Regular full-time employees shall earn 0.0769 hours of vacation for each hour of straight time paid, up to a maximum of four (4) weeks per year during the fifth and subsequent years of service. - (c) Employees may take vacation as it is earned. - Vacation credit shall begin with the date of employment.
 The Publisher shall arrange the vacations in the Editorial Department in accordance with the needs of the office and shall give first consideration to length of service in assigning vacation periods.
 With the consent of the employee and the Publisher, the vacation may be split.
-In those departments where it is impossible to schedule all employees to take vacation during the Christmas, Easter or summer school vacation period, each employee shall have the option of taking a vacation in one of these three periods at least once every three years notwithstanding seniority. - (a) The maximum amount of vacation which an employee may accrue is one week over the employee's annual vacation entitlement.
+In those departments where it is impossible to schedule all employees to take vacation during the Christmas, Easter or summer school vacation period, each employee shall have the option of taking a vacation in one of these three periods at least once every three years notwithstanding seniority - a) The maximum amount of vacation which an employee may accrue is one week over the employee's annual vacation entitlement.
 An employee shall not earn vacation during the time the employee has the maximum vacation accrual.
 Accrual of unused vacation beyond one week over the employee's annual vacation entitlement shall only be by mutual agreement between the employee and the Publisher. - (b) In any calendar year, the Company may require employees to use some or all vacation accrued in a given year and/or some or all of the vacation balance that the employee carried into the given year.
-Employees will be given 30 days notice prior to vacation use being mandated, although employees may begin scheduling vacation as soon as reasonable.
+Employees will be given 30 days' notice prior to vacation use being mandated, although employees may begin scheduling vacation as soon as reasonable.
 The Company will attempt to accommodate any employee vacation requests in accordance with business needs.
 However, the Company shall make the final decisions on vacation request and scheduling. - 8.3 An employee whose vacation period includes one of the designated holidays shall receive an additional day off, the date of which shall be set by mutual agreement between the employee and the Publisher.
-Should such agreement not be reached, the day shall be added to the employee's vacation.

-8.4 Upon termination of employment, an employee (or the employee's heirs or estate in case of death) shall receive accrued vacation pay.
+Should such agreement not be reached, the day shall be added to the employee's vacation. - 8.4 Upon termination of employment, an employee (or the employee's heirs or estate in case of death) shall receive accrued vacation pay.